Hotel Transylvania: Hotel Transylvania 3: Summer Vacation (2018)

 Hotel Transylvania 3: Summer Vacation is the third movie of the franchise and it was released in theatres on July 13, 2018.
-It is about Dracula falling for Ericka (Kathryn Hahn), a great-granddaughter of monster hunter Van Helsing (Jim Gaffigan), while on a cruise ship with his family.
+It is about Dracula falling for Ericka (Kathryn Hahn), a great-granddaughter of monster hunter Van Helsing (Jim Gaffigan) while on a cruise ship with his family.

 Hotel Transylvania: Transformania (2022)

-Hotel Transylvania: Transformania is the fourth and final movie of the franchise and it was released on streaming through Amazon Prime Video on January 14, 2022.
+Hotel Transylvania: Transformania is the fourth and final movie of the franchise.
+It was released on streaming through Amazon Prime Video on January 14, 2022.
 It is about Dracula, now voiced by Brian Hull, and Johnny teaming up to find a cure to turn themselves back into their old selves before their transformations become permanent.

 Television series

+Hotel Transylvania: The Series (2017–2020)

 A television series based on the film premiered on June 25, 2017, and ended on October 29, 2020.
 Developed and produced by Nelvana Limited, in partnership with Sony Pictures Animation, the prequel series focused on the 114/115 years of Mavis and her friends at the Hotel Transylvania.
 Sony Pictures Television handled distribution in the United States, while Nelvana distributed the series outside the United States.
 It aired on the Disney Channel worldwide.

+Motel Transylvania (2027)

+In June 2024, Motel Transylvania, a television series set to debut on Netflix in 2025, was announced.
+The series is set to focus on Dracula and Mavis opening a motel for both humans and monsters somewhere in the California desert.
+In August 2025, it was revealed that Genndy Tartakovsky is involved with the series.
+On October 30, 2025, it was revealed that the release date of the series would be pushed back to sometime in 2027.

 Short films

 Goodnight Mr. Foot (2012)

 Goodnight Mr. Foot is a traditionally animated short film based on Hotel Transylvania, featuring Bigfoot from the film.
 Premiering in time for Halloween, on October 26, 2012, the short was shown exclusively in Regal Entertainment Group Cinemas, before the theatrical shows of Hotel Transylvania.
-As Sony Pictures Animation's first traditionally animated film, it was written and directed by Genndy Tartakovsky himself, who also animated the short with the help of Rough Draft Studios.
+As Sony Pictures Animation's first traditionally animated film, it was written and directed by Genndy Tartakovsky himself, who also animated the short with the help of Rough Draft Studios in South Korea, whom previously worked on Tartakovsky's animated series on Cartoon Network.
 Animated in the style of Bob Clampett, Tex Avery, and Chuck Jones, Tartakovsky created the short in four weeks during the final production stages of the main film.
 Bigfoot (who had a non-speaking role in Hotel Transylvania) was voiced by Corey Burton while the Witch Maid was voiced by Rose Abdoo.
 Both voice actors provided additional voices in Hotel Transylvania.

-Taking place before the events of Hotel Transylvania, the short stars Bigfoot, whose rest in Hotel Transylvania is being constantly disturbed by an overly enthusiastic witch maid.
+Taking place before the events of Hotel Transylvania, the short stars Bigfoot, whose rest in Hotel Transylvania is disturbed by an overly enthusiastic witch maid.